Jenny, The Invisible Co-Ed

 "Ted—"

 "I’m all washed up…!
-I’m a failure, total, complete failure!
+I’m a failure, a total, complete failure!
 A failure at 21!
 God, I’m never going to hear the end of this, never!
 I’ll never live this down, not in a hundred thousand million years!
 My parents are gonna kill me, they’re gonna bury me, then they’re gonna dig me up again and hold this over my head for the rest of my life, ‘til I’m a hundred and one and I’ll never hear the end of it!
 They’re never gonna let me live this down, never!!
 Never, never, never—!"

 "Ted, stop it, just stop it!"
 Jenny said, grabbing Ted by the shirt-sleeve, shaking him, as though to bring him to his senses.
 "It’s over, all right?" she said.
 "Just get over it and forget about it."